Improved Regularization and Robustness for Fine-tuning in Neural Networks: Extended Experimental Setup and Results

-\textbf{Influence of different components in {\sc RegSL}.} We study the influence of each component of our algorithm: layer-wise constraint, label correction, and label removal.
+\paragraph{Influence of different components in {\sc RegSL}.} We study the influence of each component of our algorithm: layer-wise constraint, label correction, and label removal.
 We remove these components, respectively, and run the same experiments on the MIT-Indoor dataset with different kinds of label noise.
 Furthermore, we also include a row of results using only layer-wise constraints without self-labeling (containing label correction and removal).
-As shown in Table \ref{tab:noise_ablation}, removing any component from our algorithm could hurt the performance.
-This suggests that only incorporating these components can prevent both over-fitting and label memorization of models.
-In addition, We can see from Table \ref{tab:noise_ablation} that when the noise rate is $20\%$, the self-labeling part (including label correction and removal) is more critical than regularization.
+As shown in Table \ref{tab:noise_ablation}, removing any component from our algorithm can harm its performance.
+This suggests that incorporating only these components can prevent both overfitting and label memorization in models.
+In addition, we can see from Table \ref{tab:noise_ablation} that when the noise rate is $20\%$, the self-labeling part (including label correction and removal) is more critical than regularization.
 When the noise rate is $40\%$ or higher, the label correction part is the most important.